 Here are some current services available at the Cone Park Library Resource Center:

 - Paper unemployment applications and Gainesville Housing Authority applications are available on a grab-and-go basis.

-- Sign-up online or by calling (352) 334-0456 to speak to a person during open business hours.
+- Call (352) 334-0456 to speak to a person during open business hours.
 If calling for food do not leave a voicemail.
 All food provided will be by sign-up only, not first come first served to avoid issues with social distancing.

 - Notary and Faxing Services - please call first (352) 334-0456

 - Available 10:00am-12:00pm or 1:00-3:00pm

 - Walk up to the glass doors (Resource Center) with all documents ready to be processed.